You arrive home after very hard week, picking up the letters in the mailbox as you walk past.

 Although there are limited times when urgent expenditure is required to enable a committee to meet their legal obligations to maintain common property, a loan is the only option.

-However, if a committee is forced into a decision to obtain a commercial loan to fund major expenditure, it can be assumed that they and their predecessors have completely neglected their obligations to act in the best interest of the Body Corporate.
+However, if a committee is forced into a decision to obtain a commercial loan to fund major expenditure, it can be assumed that they and their predecessors have completely neglected their obligations to act in the best interest of the Body Corporate and owners corporation.

 Obtaining a loan to fund recurring expenditure and major upgrades to replace capital items should be the last possible option.